Did you know wet wipes could potentially cause harm to the environment or to your skin?

 The irony about this: as the BBC found out, none of the so-called “flushable” wipes have even passed the flush test so far.
 The upshot: steer clear of them.

-So even if you opt for truly eco-friendly and biodegradable wipes, always dispose of them in the appropriate way.
+So even if you opt for truly eco-friendly and biodegradable wipes, always dispose of them properly.

 These compostable baby wipes from Eco by Naty are made from 100% renewable, plant-based materials.

-This makes them a great choice for (babies with) sensitive skin.
-The materials used to make these wipes are harvested from 100% FSC certified wood, meaning from forests that are managed sustainably.
+This makes them a great choice for sensitive skins.
+The materials used to make these wipes are harvested from 100% FSC certified wood, meaning it comes from forests that are managed sustainably.